extremeheat/node-basic-args/README.md

 ```

 Please note Boolean options do not need arguments, simply passing them as an argument will resolve
 them to be true.
-If you want to force an argumnent, set type to a String to handle yourself.
+If you want to force an argument, set type to a String to handle yourself.

+Extraneous arguments (when not using errorOnExtra) are stored in the `_` index of the output.
+The nested `_` contains positionals.

 ### Help screen
 If we run with --help or get a argument error, we see the help screen: